letrongminh/lab1/README.md

 * All matches are searched using the re.findall() method

 ### Compare
-* With "the first way", we can read many different csv files without changing the filename in the code in "the second way".
+* With "the first way", we can read many different csv files without changing the filename in the code like in "the second way".